 Labuan to Brunei Ferry Tickets and Fares

-As of May 2019, its not currently possible to book online for the route from Labuan to Brunei. you ust buy the ticket in person at the ferry terminal.
+As of June 2022, it’s not currently possible to book online for the route from Labuan to Brunei.
+You must buy the ticket in person at the ferry terminal.
 You can still book a ferry online from Brunei to Labuan and how to do that is explained below.

 How to buy Ferry tickets in person at the Labuan Ferry Terminal